rotemvazana/rotemvazana.github.io/README.md

 ## About Me
 Hi there, I'm Rotem!

-I'm an M.Sc. student at the Weizmann Institude in the ExCLS track.
-I'm currently rotating at [Prof. Tamar Geiger lab](https://www.weizmann.ac.il/mcb/TGeiger/home).
+I'm an M.Sc. student at the Weizmann Institute of Science in the ExCLS track.
+I'm currently doing a rotation in [Prof. Tamar Geiger lab](https://www.weizmann.ac.il/mcb/TGeiger/home).
-I LOVE science, and particularly interested in clinical cancer research!
+I LOVE science, and I'm particularly interested in clinical cancer research!

 ## Education
-**B.Sc. in biology, Tel Aviv University**
+**B.Sc. in Biology, Tel Aviv University**

 I began my degree during high school through the Odyssey program at TAU.
 As part of this program, I also studied first-year chemistry courses.